-Apart from the Audit Committee (particulars are disclosed under C.3), Remuneration Committee (particulars are disclosed under B.1) and Nomination Committee (particulars are disclosed under A.5), the Board also established an Executive Committee and a Management Committee with specific terms of reference.
+Apart from the Audit Committee (particulars are disclosed under C.3), Remuneration Committee (particulars are disclosed under B.1), Nomination Committee (particulars are disclosed under A.5) and Risk Committee (particulars are disclosed under C.2), the Board also established an Executive Committee and a Management Committee with specific terms of reference.
 The Executive Committee consists of all the executive directors and is responsible for formulating and reviewing the Company's important strategies on business and operations.
-The Management Committee consists of the Chief Executive Officer, deputy general manager(s), executive directors and chief operating officer.
-The Management Committee usually meets weekly for making policy(ies) relating to the Company's day-to-day management and business.
+The Management Committee consists of the Chief Executive Officer, deputy general manager(s), chief operating officer and assistant general manager(s).
+The Management Committee usually meets bi-weekly for making policy(ies) relating to the Company's day-to-day management and business.
+In addition, Risk Committee established a Risk Management Committee with specific terms of reference.
+Risk Management Committee consists of Chief Executive Officer, chief risk officer, chief operating officer, chief financial officer, director of compliance and manager-in-charge of the respective business segment.
+The Risk Management Committee usually meets quarterly and is responsible for coordinating, facilitating important business management related matters and risk management activities.

-The terms of reference of the Audit Committee, the Remuneration Committee and the Nomination Committee require such committees to report back to the Board on their decisions and recommendations.
+The Audit Committee, the Remuneration Committee, the Nomination Committee and the Risk Committee are required to report back to the Board on their decisions and recommendations.
 Material matters will be reported to the Board by the other board committees according to their respective terms of reference.